Skip to main content

 • Women’s Health Interest Group (WHIG)

+The MENTOR program pairs medical, physician assistant and graduate students with faculty mentors.
+Students have the opportunity to learn from mentors, understand future challenges, make connections and network, secure opportunities, and accomplish goals.
+Mentors share their real-word tips and advice to help students succeed.
 The program also includes group events for learning and networking.
-These events strengthen the relationships among mentors, mentees, and peers.
+These events strength the relationship among mentors, mentees, and peers.
 The events also enhance the educational experience and foster a sense of belonging.

 A diverse group of students in white coats standing together and reciting an oath.